justinluzong/help-desk-report/README.md

 [Visualization on Tableau Public](https://public.tableau.com/app/profile/justinluzong/viz/HelpDeskReport_17477109774400/HelpDeskReport)

 ## Project Overview
-WIP
+Corevia Technologies is a managed IT service provider founded in 2010, offering 24/7 help desk and enterprise infrastructure support to clients across various sectors including logistics, fintech, and healthcare.

+In response to scaling operations and increased client expectations, Corevia launched the “InsightOps” initiative in September 2020.
+This project aims to leverage analytics to identify opportunities for improved service to its customers.

 Insights and recommendations are provided for the following key areas:
-- **Issue Trends:** Identification of notable issue categories, owner groups, and severities
+- **Issue Trends:** Identification of inefficiencies in issue categories, owner groups, and severities
 - **Mean Time to Resolution (MTTR):** Assessment of the time required to resolve issues
 - **Satisfaction Scores:** Evaluation of score trends, both overall and among various types of issues

 ## Data Structure Overview
-The help desk ticket data consists of one table as seen below.
+Corevia Technologies' help desk ticket data consists of one table as seen below.
 The data extracted for this project spans from March 2020 to October 2020, with a total row count of 9,542 records.

 <img src=https://github.com/user-attachments/assets/a2ff6396-1d24-483f-b548-accd869b48dd width="250">